-Additional measurements will also be investigated at the EIC, which could further constrain sea-quark polarized PDFs and the gluon polarized PDF.
-Concerning sea quark polarized PDFs, measurements of SIDIS cross sections with polarized beams are expected to significantly reduce the uncertainties on up, down and strange antiquarks in comparison to current knowledge, see~\cite{Borsa:2020lsz}.
-Identification of kaons in the final state may in particular shed light on the strange sea polarization, whose shape cannot be determined from parity-conserving DIS asymmetries and is usually constrained by assuming exact $\mathrm{SU}(3)$ flavor symmetry and relating its first moment to hyperon beta-decay constants.
-The EIC SIDIS data will possibly establish whether there is a non-zero strange polarization at $x>0.5\times 10^{-5}$~\cite{AbdulKhalek:2021gbh}.
-The analysis of SIDIS data may require the simultaneous determination of fragmentation functions~\cite{Ethier:2017zbq}.
+Concerning sea quark polarized PDFs, measurements of SIDIS cross sections with polarized beams can significantly reduce the uncertainties on up, down and strange antiquarks, see~\cite{Borsa:2020lsz}.
+Identification of kaons in the final state may, in particular, shed light on the strange sea polarization, whose shape cannot be determined from parity-conserving DIS asymmetries and is usually constrained by assuming exact $\mathrm{SU}(3)$ flavor symmetry and a relation of its first moment to hyperon beta-decay constants.
+The EIC SIDIS data will possibly establish whether there is a non-zero strange polarization at $x>0.5\cdot 10^{-5}$~\cite{AbdulKhalek:2021gbh}, assuming small uncertainties on fragmentation functions~\cite{Ethier:2017zbq}.
 In a similar spirit, the use of DIS and SIDIS longitudinal spin asymmetries, instead of cross sections, may require the simultaneous determination of unpolarized PDFs~\cite{Zhou:2022wzm}.
-Concerning the gluon polarized PDF, processes such as photon-gluon fusion in the production of back-to-back partonic jets with large transverse momentum have been shown to be feasible at the EIC~\cite{Page:2019gbf}.
+Concerning the gluon polarized PDF, processes such as photon-gluon fusion in EIC production of back-to-back partonic jets with large transverse momentum have been shown to be feasible~\cite{Page:2019gbf}.
 Dijet longitudinal double-spin asymmetries could be measured with a moderate integrated luminosity; these could be used as a cross-check of the more stringent constraint on the gluon polarized PDF provided by the evolution of the polarized structure function $g_1$.
-Finally, additional constraints on the gluon polarized PDFs could come from a measurement of the heavy-quark contribution to the polarized structure function, in a manner similar to studies at HERA for the unpolarized case~\cite{Hekhorn:2018ywm,Anderle:2021hpa}, though theoretical precision is currently potentially slightly limited here.
+Finally, additional constraints on the gluon polarized PDFs could come from a measurement of the heavy-quark contribution to the polarized structure function, in a manner similar to studies at HERA for the unpolarized case~\cite{Hekhorn:2018ywm,Anderle:2021hpa}, though theoretical precision is somewhat limited here.